Roborock-OpenSource/Cullinan/README.md

 In fact the original LDS is not very friendly for fans becasue of the limited IO and you have to make a PWM singal to control the DC motor's speed by yourself.
 So we are going to develop a STEM friendly version for a very low price or even maybe free for the students and research purpose.

-SO, be free to tell us what do you think about that and what feature do you expect for the LDS?
+So, be free to tell us what do you think about that and what feature do you expect for the LDS?